 On top of global health outbreaks like the coronavirus, possibly becoming more common, and growing economic disparities nationwide, nurses are needed more than ever to care for vulnerable and underserved populations.

 Nursing is challenging, yet rewarding work.
 However, compassion is rooted in nursing as it is in the Christian faith.
-Just as Jesus sought to help people that society forgot or casted aside, a Christian nurse is poised to honor His work and help those in need.
+Just as Jesus sought to help people that society forgot or cast aside, a Christian nurse is poised to honor His work and help those in need.

 Roles for the Master’s-Prepared Nurse

-A Christian nurse who earns a Master of Science in Nursing (MSN) degree can serve as a change agent in an administrative role, or in other leadership positions such as a nurse practitioner (NP).
+A Christian nurse who earns a Master of Science in Nursing (MSN) degree can serve as a change agent in an administrative role or in other leadership positions such as a nurse practitioner (NP).

-The master’s-prepared nurse is in a position to contribute to the growth of the field, impact future generations of nurses, and directly influence patient-outcomes.
+The master’s-prepared nurse is in a position to contribute to the growth of the field, impact future generations of nurses, and directly influence patient outcomes.